Sia Lives on Kilimanjaro: Story

 Sia is eight years old and lives with her family on the Kilimanjaro, a high mountain in Africa.
 She has two younger brothers Saika and Kitutu, one younger sister Linga and one older brother Sariko.
-The family belongs to the Chagga people.
+The family belongs to the Chaga people.
 Sia and her brothers and sisters help their parents with their works, like cutting grass.
-When Sia's parents decide to go to the Chagga Fest at Moshi to see King Marealle, Sia wants to join them.
-However, her father tells her that no children are allowed there, she is too young for the feast and needs to stay home.
+When Sia's parents decide to go to the Chagga Fest at Moshi to see King Marealle, Sia wants to join them, but her father tells her that no children are allowed there, she is too young for the feast and needs to stay home.
 Sia is told to take care of her younger brothers and sisters.
 Her older brother Sariko, decides to follow his parents, but tells Sia that only boys are allowed to go.
 Sia secretly follows him.
 She thinks that her aunt Mamole can take care of her brothers and sisters.
 Sariko suddenly realizes that Sia follows him.
 He angrily tells her to go back home.
 He adds that he is getting a lift and Sia can't walk there.
 Then he gets up onto the back of a truck and leaves Sia behind.
 Sia stops some motor cars and asks for a ride to Moshi.
 In Moshi Sia only sees boys at the feast, and she wonders if her brother was right and maybe only boys were allowed to come there.
 She watches some dancers and finally sees King Marealle.
 Sia is happy and tells him that she came a long way to see him.
 She also tells the King that her brother thought she was too young to go there.
 So the King decides to talk to her brother.
 Meanwhile, her parents are watching her.
-They are surprised that even though they have told their children not to come, their son and daughter are at the feast, talking to the King.
-However, they decide not to be cross with their children.
+They are surprised that even though they have told their children not to come, their son and daughter are at the feast, talking to the King, but they decide not to be cross with their children.
 After the feast is over Sariko tells Sia that she is indeed not too young to go to the feast, she is as big as the Kilimanjaro.

 Background

-The story is based on true events.
-Some things have been changed.
-Sia's original name was changed.
-Sia didn't know that she was photographed for a book.
+The story is based on true events, but some things have been changed, such as Sia's original name.
+Sia did not know that she was photographed for a book.
 She did the photographs because of her father.
-As a grown up, Sia become a doctor who does research on HIV.
+As a grown up, Sia became a doctor who does research on HIV.